kamirana4/MKProgress/README.md

 ## Licence

-Agrume is released under the MIT license.
+MKProgress is released under the MIT license.
 See LICENSE for details